openstax/css-coverage.js/README.md

 # CSS Coverage!

-This project generates coverage information of your CSS (or LESS) files using <https://github.com/philschatz/css-polyfills> under the hood.
+Generates coverage information of your CSS (or LESS) files.

 # Install and Run